fracassi-marco/lyrics-web/README.md

 # Lyrics Web

-Lyrics Web is a symple project based on Boot Start and Kotlin.
+Lyrics Web is a simple project based on Spring Boot and Kotlin.
-It's goal is to explore th testing stragegies related to a Spring Boot web application written in Kotlin.
+It's goal is to explore the testing strategies related to a Spring Boot web application written in Kotlin.
 It provide a set of examples for:
 * acceptance tests with remote endpoint
-* acceptance tests with local edpoint
+* acceptance tests with local endpoint
 * acceptance tests with RestTemplate
 * external rest service integration tests
 * controller unit tests